 The SPCA/Humane Society of Prince George’s County, Inc. (PGSPCA) is a nonprofit organization of volunteers dedicated to animal welfare.
 We are chartered by the State of Maryland, but we receive no state or county funds.
-Our activities are supported solely by contributions, dues and fundraising events.
+Our activities are supported solely by contributions, dues, grants, and other fundraising.

 We have three main objectives: